Liouville quantum gravity and the Brownian map II: geodesics and continuity of the embedding: H older continuity of the metric

 As explained in~\eqref{eqn::holder_triangle_bound} in the proof of Lemma~\ref{lem::continuity_on_event}, it suffices to show that there exist constants $M, a> 0$ such that $|z-w| \leq M (\oqdist(z,w))^a$ for all $z,w \in B(z_0,r_1)$.
 In fact, it suffices to show that this is the case for all $z,w \in B(z_0,r_1)$ such that $\oqdist(z,w) \leq e^{-\alpha J_0}$.
 So, suppose that $z,w \in B(z_0,r_1)$ are such that $\oqdist(z,w) \leq e^{-\alpha J_0}$ and let $j_0 \in \N$ be such that $e^{-\alpha(j_0+1)} \leq \oqdist(z,w) \leq e^{-\alpha j_0}$.
 Then we can find $w_0=v_0 \in \CU_{j_0}$ such that $\oqdist(u_0,w) \leq e^{-\alpha j_0}$ and $\oqdist(v_0,z) \leq e^{-\alpha j_0}$.
 This implies that $|u_0-w| \leq e^{-\wt{\alpha} j_0}$ and $|v_0-z| \leq e^{-\wt{\alpha} j_0}$.
 For each $j \geq j_0+1$, we can inductively find $u_{j-j_0},v_{j-j_0} \in \CU_j$ with $\oqdist(u_{j-j_0}, u_{j-j_0-1}) \leq e^{-\alpha j}$, $\oqdist(v_{j-j_0}, v_{j-j_0-1}) \leq e^{-\alpha j}$ hence $|u_{j-j_0} - u_{j-j_0-1}| \leq e^{-\wt{\alpha} j}$ and $|v_{j-j_0} - v_{j-j_0-1}| \leq e^{-\wt{\alpha} j}$.
 We therefore have that

 where $M_0,M_1,M_2$ are constants.
-Therefore $(z,w) \mapsto |z-w|$ is H\"older continuous with respect to the metric defined by $\oqdist$ on $B(z_0,r_1)$ on the event $F(z_0,r_1,s_1,s_2,d)$.
-The argument explained in the proof of Theorem~\ref{thm::continuity} then implies that $(z,w) \mapsto |z-w|$ is almost surely H\"older continuous with respect to $\oqdist$ when restricted to a compact subset of $\C$.
+This implies that $\oqdist$ is positive definite on $B(z_0,r_1)$ on the event $F(z_0,r_1,s_1,s_2,d)$.
+Symmetry and the triangle inequality of $\oqdist$ are immediate from the corresponding properties of $\qdist$ and the continuity result from Theorem~\ref{thm::continuity}.
+Altogether, we have shown that $\oqdist$ defines a metric on $B(z_0,r_1)$ on the event $F(z_0,r_1,s_1,s_2,d)$ and $(z,w) \mapsto |z-w|$ is H\"older continuous (with deterministic exponent) with respect to the metric defined by $\oqdist$ on $B(z_0,r_1)$ on the event $F(z_0,r_1,s_1,s_2,d)$.
+The argument explained in the proof of Theorem~\ref{thm::continuity} then implies that $\oqdist$ is positive definite on $\C$ hence defines a metric on $\C$ and $(z,w) \mapsto |z-w|$ is a.s.\ H\"older continuous (with deterministic exponent) with respect to $\oqdist$ when restricted to a compact subset of $\C$.
+Theorem~\ref{thm::continuity} implies the a.s.\ H\"older continuity (with deterministic exponent) of the map in the other direction, which completes the proof in the case of a $\sqrt{8/3}$-quantum cone.
 The continuity in the case of a $\sqrt{8/3}$-quantum sphere follows by absolute continuity.